Home

 • grouping plants

-• drought tolerant species
+• introducing drought tolerant species

-• indigenous plants
+• using indigenous plants

 • replacing traditional lawn / turf with native grasses